apache/asterixdb/asterix-doc/src/site/markdown/aql/primer.md

 with each instance---making for more bits on disk and longer times for operations affected by data size (e.g., dataset scans).
 The only fields that _must_ be specified a priori are the primary key.
-(AsterixDB does not yet support auto-generated keys).
-Indexes could be build on fields, which don't belong to fixed part of datatype's schema, as long as field's type is specified and _enforced_ keyword is provided in the end of index definition.
-Index fields could also be nested arbitrarily deep in datatype definition.
+Indexes can be built on fields that don't belong to the pre-specified part of datatype's schema as long as their type is specified at index create time and and the _enforced_ keyword is provided at the end of the index definition.
+(The _enforced_ keyword asks the system to ensure that the indexed field or fields conform to this specified type in all of the dataset's record instances where they are present.)
+Additionally, indexed fields may be nested arbitrarily deep within a dataset's records as long as the nesting does not go pass through a list (be it ordered or unordered) along the way.

 ### Creating Datasets and Indexes ###